tedster827/travel-agency-website/README.md

 ```bash
 npm run pull-request
 ```
-3. Open a Pull Request with Github
+3. Open a Pull Request with GitHub
 4. Push the code to your GitHub repository linked with AWS Amplify.
 Following the source control convention!
 5. AWS Amplify automatically detects the push and starts the build and deployment process.
 6. Monitor the deployment process in the AWS Amplify console.